MCPRUNNER/gossisMCP/README.md

 To modify or extend the server:

 1. Edit `main.go` to add new tools or modify existing ones
-2. Update the SSIS XML parsing structs as needed for more detailed analysis
+2. Update the SSIS XML parsing structs in `ssis_types.go` as needed for more detailed analysis
-3. Run `go build` to compile changes
+3. Run `go build -o ssis-analyzer.exe .` to compile changes

 ## Notes